TheOdinProject/curriculum/javascript/index.md

 * How do you include a Javascript file in your HTML file?
 * How do you include Javascript directly in your HTML code?
+* How can you write and run your Javascript code using programs like [jsfiddle](http://jsfiddle.net/)?
 * How do you create a new object using the "Constructor" method?
 * How do you create a new object using the "Literal" method?
 * What does JS return if you try to access an object's attribute that doesn't exist?